 The 100uF capacitor would not supply the 32 Bank Memory system chips for very long.
-However, the capacitor is not needed once the TR-606 has its memory backup supply driven by a permanently installed lithium battery.
+However, the capacitor is not important for this purpose since, until the end of 2014, we always installed a permanently installed large-capacity cylindrical lithium battery.

-In the absence of accurate knowledge of temperature, memory chip current drain and self-discharge rates, the most accurate characterisation I can give of this solution to the memory backup problem is that the battery will last at least ten years and probably for several decades.
+In the absence of accurate knowledge of temperature, memory chip current drain and selfdischarge rates, the most accurate characterisation I can give of this solution to the memory backup problem is that the battery will last at least ten years and probably for several decades.
 It would not be surprising if they are still fine in 60 years or more.
 With the 32 Bank Memory system, assuming it is generally at cool room temperature, say 20C, with a current of around 0.03 microamps, the theoretical life of the battery, not counting self-discharge, would be 950,000 / 0.03 = 3,614 years.
 The soldered-in nature of the battery means there are no potential problems with connections to a battery holder.
 These cylindrical cells seem to be very long lasting, with no evidence of electrolyte leakage, or excessive self-discharge.